OrlandoDevs/cache-purger/README.md

 Be sure to take the following steps when zipping and uploading the project to AWS Lambda:

 - Include every file within this project in the zip file, including the `node_modules` directory
 - Be sure to have `app.js`, `node_modules`, etc in the **root** of your zip files.
-DO NOT ZIP the parent directory, as this will make things fail on Amazon (trust me a learned this the hard way).
+DO NOT ZIP the parent directory, as this will make things fail on Amazon (trust me I learned this the hard way).